fw4spl-org/fw4spl-doc/FAQ/FAQ-ApplicationCreation.rst

 This "application bundle" contains a base configuration to run when the application is launched and lists the required bundles for this configuration.

 Like a bundle, the application folder needs the CMake files and a plugin.xml file.
-The first differrence, is that the *Properties.cmake* ``TYPE`` is ``APP`` instead of ``BUNDLE``.
+The first difference, is that the *Properties.cmake* ``TYPE`` is ``APP`` instead of ``BUNDLE``.
 The second difference is the line: